Active-CSS/active-css/README.md

 ## Examples

-We have loads of examples [on the practical examples page](https://activecss.org/manual/practical-examples.html).
+There are loads of examples [on the practical examples page](https://activecss.org/manual/practical-examples.html).

 Here's a taster: